Anupam1707/datasense/README.md

-Certainly!
-Here's the modified version with the name changed to "Data Sense":

 # Data Sense

 The purpose of this project is to develop a Python app, named Data Sense, that can analyze the sales data of the food industry stored in a Remote Database.
 The app provides both visual and numeric analysis of the data and offers a GUI interface for users to access and analyze the data directly from the Remote Database without any delays.